HL7/patient-reported-outcomes/source/pages/pro-overview.md

 **PROM Instrument and Meta data Repository**: The PROM Instrument and Meta data Repository is a system that is capable of storing the PROMs along with its meta data.
 In addition to storing the PROMs, the repository provides APIs to health IT systems to retrieve PROMs for administration.
 The repository may be hosted by an organization (e.g. PCORnet CDRN such as REACHnet, pSCANNER) individually or can be hosted centrally by a federal agency (e.g. NIH) or a network such as Common Well or an independent organization providing PRO services (e.g. Northwestern).

 **EHR or Care Delivery Health IT System**: In the context of PRO work flows, EHR or Care Delivery Health IT Systems are used by providers to deliver care and can capture and store the health information about the patient.
-These EHR or Care Delivery systems can be used to administer PROs to patient as part of routine care.
+These EHR or Care Delivery systems can be used to administer PROs to patients as part of routine care.
 These EHRs or Care Delivery systems will render the PRO instrument natively, capture the PRO data and then persist the captured PRO data within the system.

 **External PRO Administration System**: In the context of PRO work flows, External PRO Administration Systems are those which are considered to be independent and external to the EHR or Care Delivery Health IT system.
 There are many different variations of these systems.
 Some examples include independent health IT systems which have no connection to an EHR (e.g. Tablets with PRO modules used to collect PRO data and have their own databases to store the data), a SMART on FHIR App which can be launched from an EHR with the patient context and communicate with the EHR is used to collect and store PRO data.
 The key aspect of these external PRO systems is the fact that they are outside the clinical care delivery system (i.e. EHR) and hence will need a mechanism to integrate with the EHR for the PRO data to be useful widely.